Board Committees

 Audit Committee

-The Trust operates a clear separation of the Non-Executive role in acquiring and scrutinising assurances as to quality governance in mental health services (by the committee) and that of conducting the review process for detained patients in accordance with the required provisions of Mental Health legislation, undertaken by Mental Health Act Panel Members.
-Four Non-Executive Directors have been trained, alongside other independent lay people, in mental health legislation, and will act as a pool, from which a panel of three will be drawn to consider any individual case.
+There is a clear separation of the Committee’s role in acquiring and scrutinising assurances as to quality governance in mental health services and that of conducting the review process for detained patients in accordance with the required provisions of mental health legislation, undertaken by Mental Health Act Panel members.
+Panel members are independent lay people who have been trained in mental health legislation and provide a pool of individuals from which members of Mental Health Act Panels for individual cases can be drawn.
+The chair of the Committee also chairs the Trust’s Mental Health Act Panel Members’ Forum.

 Appointments and Remuneration Committee